Plotting Functions

 }

-html_content = linegraph.plot(data, config)
+html = linegraph.plot(data, pconfig)

 Scatter Plots